UPDATE: August 2022

 Decadently sauced, the Linguine “alla Nerano” dissolved any remaining tension I still felt by then from my initial arrival.
 The grand finale, Forte’s signature Honey Onyx Pistachio Gelato for two, sealed the deal, fireworks and all.
 Priced at $30, I honestly didn’t think it would be worth it, but it was.
 The rich gelato arrived festively topped with pistachios and hiding cookie crumbles underneath the generous serving.
 I’m definitively guilty of spooning more than my fair share of this dessert; I couldn’t stop.

 By dinner’s end, I had to admit I initially stereotyped the restaurant because of its prime South Beach location and the history attached to that space.
-There are only a handful of Ocean Drive spots locals visit on a regular basis, and there is a reason for that.
-Miami is not your regular food-town.
+There are only a handful of Ocean Drive spots locals visit regularly, and there is a reason for that.
+Miami is not your regular food town.
 Our strengths can also be our weaknesses, and South Beach magnifies it all.
-With a one year anniversary fast approaching, I’d say Forte is well on its way and staying on course.
+With a one-year anniversary fast approaching, I’d say Forte is well on its way and staying on course.

-Chef Raffaele, while briefly chatting with me after dinner, mentioned it has not been easy dominating Miami Beach, but he’s determined to stay focused and keep the restaurant genuine.
+While briefly chatting with me after dinner, Chef Raffaele mentioned it had not been easy dominating Miami Beach, but he’s determined to stay focused and keep the restaurant genuine.
 He will ambitiously continue to do things his family’s way no matter what; molding to Miamisms isn’t an option.
 His contagious passion and deeply rooted pride took center stage, as he spoke.

 150 Ocean Dr, Miami Beach, FL 33139